 Working Group recognized that the extension of the BIPM publication to regional and national systems was not foreseen at the moment and had to be discussed by BIPM international committees based on the needs of international users.
 So, updating recommendation No. 20 in this direction was not mature at the present stage.
 The Working Group examined developments relating to recommendation No. 21-B (On the monitoring of offsets of GNSS times).
-It noted the work carried out by the Consultative Committee for Time and Frequency (CCTF) and its working groups and task groups, emphasizing that the current broadcast predictions of [UTC-GNSS timel provide a ready-to-use and robust method to determine GNSS-to-GNSS timing offsets (GGTO).
+It noted the work carried out by the Consultative Committee for Time and Frequency (CCTF) and its working groups and task groups, emphasizing that the current broadcast predictions of [UTC-GNSS time] provide a ready-to-use and robust method to determine GNSS-to-GNSS timing offsets (GGTO).
 The Working Group discussed a recommendation of CCTF of 2021 (On the use of existing time scales to generate GNSS inter-system information).
-That recommendation solicits GNSS providers to evaluate the possible use of the broadcast predictions of [UTC-GNSS time] for interoperability and to continue improvement of these predictions in collaboration with time laboratories.
+That recommendation solicits GNSS time] for interoperability and to continue improvement of these predictions in collaboration with time laboratories.
 The recommendation also invites receiver manufacturers to consider this possibility for interoperability.
 Working Group D concluded that through collaboration with Working Groups S and B, it would continue to further assess the user needs in view of considering support of the recommendation of CCTF of 2021, at the sixteenth meeting of ICG.